Vistasp Karbhari: Life and career

-Karbhari earned his Bachelor of Engineering (in Civil Engineering, 1984) and Master of Engineering (1985) degrees from the University of Pune in India, and PhD (1991) from the University of Delaware.
+Karbhari earned his Bachelor of Engineering (in civil engineering, 1984) and Master of Engineering (1985) degrees from the University of Pune in India, and PhD (1991) from the University of Delaware.
 Before moving to Alabama in 2008, he was a professor of structural engineering and of materials science at the University of California, San Diego.
-He is author or co-author on over 500 publications in referred journals, conference articles, and book chapters and is the editor/co-editor of six books.
-He serves on the editorial boards of numerous international journals including as Associate Editor of the Journal of Civil Structural Health Monitoring, American Editor of the International Journal of Materials and Product Technology, on the editorial board of the ASTM Journal of Testing and Evaluation, and the Indian Concrete Journal, among others.
+He is author or co-author on over 500 publications in refereed journals, conference articles, and book chapters and is the editor or co-editor of six books.
+He serves on the editorial boards of numerous international journals, including as associate editor of the Journal of Civil Structural Health Monitoring, American editor of the International Journal of Materials and Product Technology, on the editorial board of the ASTM Journal of Testing and Evaluation and the Indian Concrete Journal, among others.

-As President of The University of Texas at Arlington, Karbhari was recognized for leading the university to Carnegie R-1 status and being designated as a Hispanic Serving Institution and for his initiatives on enhancing social mobility, student success and for STEM.
+As president of The University of Texas at Arlington, Karbhari was recognized for leading the university to Carnegie R-1 status and being designated as a Hispanic Serving Institution and for his initiatives on enhancing social mobility, student success and for STEM.
 Under his tenure, the College of Engineering at the University of Texas at Arlington has seen an increase in enrollment and funding.
-In September 2020, the full Board of Regents of the University of Texas System honored Dr. Karbhari by signing a declaration expressing their deep and sincere appreciation for his thoughtful vision, exceptional leadership and distinguished service to the University of Texas System as President of the University of Texas at Arlington from 2013 to 2020.
-On November 24, 2020, the American Association for the Advancement of Science selected Karbhari as a fellow.
-Karbhari was elected for his “distinguished contributions to the field of composites in civil infrastructure, particularly in low-cost processing, durability and damage tolerance, rehabilitation and multi-threat mitigation.”
+On November 24, 2020, the American Association for the Advancement of Science selected Karbhari as a Fellow for his work in composites in civil infrastructure.
 The AAAS is the world's largest general scientific society and publisher of the journal Science.

-Karbhari is also a fellow of the National Academy of Inventors, ASM International, the American Society of Civil Engineers (ASCE), the Structural Engineering Institute of ASCE, the International Institute for Fiber-Reinforced Polymers in Construction, and the International Society for Structural Health Monitoring of Intelligent Infrastructure.
+Karbhari is also a fellow of the National Academy of Inventors, ASM International, American Society of Civil Engineers (ASCE), Structural Engineering Institute of ASCE, International Institute for Fiber-Reinforced Polymers in Construction, and the International Society for Structural Health Monitoring of Intelligent Infrastructure.
 In 2019, he was elected a member of the European Academy of Sciences and Arts.
-In 2021, he was named a Fellow of Complete College America for his leadership in student access and success, inclusivity, enhancing degree completion, and for leading reform in higher education.
-In 2022, he was named a Fierce Education Leader for being at “the forefront of re-envisioning the future of higher education for more than a decade through his leadership in areas such as enhancing access and equity while increasing excellence, increasing integration between academic knowledge and talent development for the workforce and entrepreneurship.”
+In 2021, he was named a Fellow of Complete College America.
+In 2022, he was named a Fierce Education Leader.
+He initiated a curriculum in the Department of Engineering to introduce students to foundational AI concepts and their ethical applications.